defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 private key if they got any of them? wait maybe we can use IBE??

 mention that "1 day" is arbitrary and could be anything, could even be set by consensus rules and adjusted according to how much time is deemed reasonable for wallets to trial-decrypt given current chain load

+## Considerations

+### Detecting Spends

+TODO: I haven't thought about how wallets can detect their own spends.
+Maybe this doesn't matter too much because they can send transactions to themselves encoding all the information they need.

+### Anonymized Transaction Retrieval

+TODO: note that the wallet can connect over Tor when fetching its transactions to hide its identity; since requests across days cannot be linked unless the address is known this is really useful. (taddr support kind of ruins this but whatever)

+### Reliance on Mix Authorities

+PoS maybe helps with this, the mixer could be replaced by some distributed computation thing or it's eventually replaced by a real mixnet that can also speed up current-epoch transaction detection.

+### Sender-Side Privacy

+TODO: sender-side privacy is just as important and needs fixing.
+Imagine a controversial charity publishes its viewing key.
+Then any server broadcast transactions pass thru can try to decrypt them with that viewing key and see who is sending money to that charity.
+We have to add latency here to get the anonymity set to an appreciable size, e.g. let users select anonymity set sizes of size 2^k and wait until the 2^k-size buffer is full (promoting transactions intended for smaller anonymity sets into the larger ones when useful).